Contact Us

 In fact, CIOs are uniquely positioned to connect CX and employee experience technologies.
 Only when employees are digitally enabled can they deliver the experiences customers expect.

-Despite this, many CIOs are still overlooking the role of HR for successful transformation.
+Despite this, many CIOs are still overlooking the role of HR in successful transformation.
 It ranked last among the functional areas prioritized for full-stack technology investment over the next two years.
 Unfortunately, this could lead to a disconnect as businesses continue to work remotely or implement a blend of remote and office-based practices.

 Looking to the future

-Business and technology strategies are no longer separate entities, they are one and the same.
+This means business and technology strategies are no longer separate entities, they are one and the same.
 CIOs play a crucial role in developing this strategy – in partnership with the CEO – to effectively seize the digital transformation opportunity.

 Visit our latest CIO study